DanielDimitrov1/SecOps/Reconnaissance/README.md

 [Metasploit Framework](https://www.metasploit.com/) is an advanced penetration testing platform for developing, testing, and executing exploits.  <br />

+# The following are my CloudFront security configuration settings.

 I enabled the protection and configured all the headers in CloudFront.
 Below is the description for every single header that I was working on and its benefits.  <br />
 **1. Strict-Transport-Security enforces HTTPS-only connections:**  <br />